jononovo/5ducksperday/docs/new-agent-setup-guide-2025-07-30.md

 npx tsx scripts/setup-demo-data.ts
 ```

+## Expected TypeScript State
+After setup, you'll see ~11 TypeScript errors - this is NORMAL:
+- 4-6 complex Drizzle typing issues (server/1--storage/ files)
+- 1-2 storage switching compatibility issues
+- 1-2 migration script type mismatches

+These do NOT affect functionality and are safe to ignore.

 ## ⚠️ **CRITICAL: Do NOT "Fix" These Apparent Issues**

 **You will see schema mismatches - this is INTENTIONAL:**